Getting on to the Truth of Any Topic

 Have you ever read, listened to or watched something and thought “Hmmm, I wonder just how much of that is true?” or “That seems interesting.
 I’d like to know the whole truth about that.”

-Everyone has their own opinion about what is true, based on what they’ve been told by some authority in their life, that ends up forming into their own personal biases.
+Everyone has their own opinion about what is true, based on what they have learned throughout their life.
+What they learn forms their personal biases.
 Therefore, what is "truth" to some is simply based on their own personal perspectives and beliefs.
 Even writers, teachers, scientists, corporate and political leaders or other professionals have a tendency to be personally biased on any given topic.

 If you really want to get to the core truth about any topic, whether the information came from the news; politicians; conspiracy views; spiritual or cultural views; medical institutions; products; information passed on through emails or social media; or even information that came from your friends or family, you can weed out fact from fiction and find the truths that await beneath the surface.